Constellation-Engineering/const-recruiting-exercises/engineering/condition_builder/README.md

 - Ability to create a UI of an web application based on provided specifications.
 - Understanding of requirements and attention to detail.
-- Ability to work with complex react conditional logic.
+- Ability to work with complex React conditional logic.
 - Ability to handle error states within an application.
+- Ability to factor testing into your code.

 [Condition Builder](https://ca-recruiting-exercises.vercel.app/)
 ![demo](./images/demo.gif)